AVeselovski/comrade-styles/README.md

 ## What is?

-This is a CSS library for use in my own projects.
-WIP, please ignore.
+**WIP**, please ignore.
+This is a CSS library / style pattern for use in hobby projects.
+Not meant for "wider" use.

-Somewhat influenced by Botstrap 4, somewhat by Material UI.
+Strongly influenced by Bootstarp 4, somewhat by Material UI.
+Everything is very much a work in progress, nothing is decided, nothing is set in stone.
+A whole new library with almost every major update.

 ## Why is?

 Mainly it's fun to have your own custom tailored CSS-library at your disposal.
-Eventually, to save time "bootstrapping" new projects UI.
+Convenience and function are secondary (will get there...).

+## How is?

+Just CSS, no JS.
+Meant to be used as a base for possible JS Framework integrations, or as is.

 ## Installation